Topics Map > Campus Services > WiscMail

 - Id/Password: This is not used.
 Please leave blank.

-Important: You must enter a valid From address.
-This address can be a email@example.com or firstname.lastname@example.org account that is hosted within the UW-Madison Office 365 tenant.
+- From Address: You must use a valid From address.
+This address should be a email@example.com account that is hosted within the UW-Madison Office 365 tenant.

 What is the difference between relay.mail.wisc.edu and smtp.wiscmail.wisc.edu